Health in Japan

 Amateurs of thermal hot springs, Japanese people often enjoy onsen, were relaxation in group is allowed after washing in spaces separated from the shared baths.

-Lastly, wearing a sanitary face mask in public spaces when sick is a general modern custom, to help preventing the spread of colds and viruses.
+Lastly, wearing a sanitary face mask in public spaces when sick is a general modern custom, to help preventing the spread of colds and viruses like the Coronavirus.